Privacy Policy.

 The Business of Marketing is a C-suite media platform published at businessof.co.
 For the purposes of UK and EU data protection law, Business Of, trading as The Business of Marketing, is the data controller for personal information collected through this website and our related services.

-Our registered contact for data matters is set out in Section 12.
+Our registered contact for data matters is set out in the final section.
 If you have a question about this policy or about how we handle your information, that is the address to use.

 What we collect